 History of present illness should include a description of the specific types of memory loss (eg, forgetting words or names, getting lost) and their onset, severity, and progression.
 The clinician should determine how much symptoms affect day-to-day function at work and at home.
 Important associated findings involve changes in language use, eating, sleeping, and mood.

-Review of systems should identify neurologic symptoms that may suggest a specific type of dementia, such as the following:
+Review of systems should identify neurologic symptoms and other factors that may suggest a specific type of dementia, such as the following:

-Past medical history should include known disorders and complete prescription and OTC drug use history.
+Past medical history should include known disorders and complete prescription and over-the-counter drug use history.

 Mental status testing assesses the following by asking the patient to do certain tasks: